 (2) In subsection (1) —

-“mining tenement” has the same meaning as it has in the Mining Act 1978.
+mining tenement has the same meaning as it has in the Mining Act 1978.

 [Section 130A inserted by No. 35 of 2000 s.
 46.]

 Part XI — Miscellaneous

 131. Devolution of certain acquired forest land

 (1) Land that was immediately before the commencement of this Act registered in the name of the Conservator of Forests under the Transfer of Land Act 1893 is by this section vested in the CEO and shall be held, disposed of or dealt with in such manner as the Governor may determine.